 Below is the bank transfer receipt for donations to the Huracanes Restauración de daños at the Banco Financiero Internacional S.A. in Havana.
 We published this receipt because we believe in transparency.
 The monies we collect are going directly to Cuba and we want to provide the proof of this.

-If you’d like to help out the people of eastern Cuba, please visit our fundraising website by clicking here.
+If you’d like to help out the people of eastern Cuba, please donate to relief efforts.
 Even $5.00 will help.
 Thanking you.